thebruce13/twenty-twenty-hugo/exampleSite/content/blog/breaking-the-mold.md

 ## But How?

+I'll go through the steps and guide you through how I got the content to break the wrapper.
+Be sure to read the comments in the code sections, they will help you understand a lot.

 ### Set up the wrapper breaker.

 Alright, so assuming we have the same structure above, we will need to do some work with the `break-wrapper` class.
 We will want to make the div hide that it even has a background-image.
 But only if it has a background-image specified, otherwise we don't need to do anything.
 So we will use an advanced selector to look if the the element has anything to do with a background defined in it's style.